openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 following keys can be used to describe the claim or claims:

-  * `path`: REQUIRED if the Credential Format uses a JSON-based claims structure; MUST NOT be present otherwise.
+  * `path`: REQUIRED if the Credential Format uses a JSON-based claims structure; SHOULD NOT be present otherwise.
 The value MUST be a non-empty array representing a claims path pointer that specifies the path to a claim within the credential, as defined in (#claims_path_pointer).
-  * `namespace`: REQUIRED if the Credential Format is based on the mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
+  * `namespace`: REQUIRED if the Credential Format is based on the mdoc format defined in ISO 18013-5; SHOULD NOT be present otherwise.
 The value MUST be a string that specifies the namespace of the data element within the mdoc, e.g., `org.iso.18013.5.1`.
-  * `claim_name`: REQUIRED if the Credential Format is based on mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
+  * `claim_name`: REQUIRED if the Credential Format is based on mdoc format defined in ISO 18013-5; SHOULD NOT be present otherwise.
 The value MUST be a string that specifies the data element identifier of the data element within the provided namespace in the mdoc, e.g., `first_name`.
   * `mandatory`: OPTIONAL.
 Boolean which, when set to `true`, indicates that the